bmw-software-engineering/trlc/documentation/dev_setup.md

 # Development environment setup

-To contribute to TRLC you will need to be able to run the testsuite.
-Currently this is only realistic on GNU/Linux, although it may be possible to get it to work on other platforms.
+To contribute to TRLC, you will need to be able to run the testsuite.
+Therefore you need GNU make and GNU findutils.
+We do provide setup steps for Windows and Linux.
+If you run into any problems on macOS, make sure you install the latest GNU make version.

 ## Setup